 We use that time to get to know you and to figure out whether we're truly compatible.

 We'll check for drama issues, annoying little pet peeves, how open your are, how fun are, whether or not we can be ourselves around you.. you know the entire list of what the typical male looks for in a relationship.

-As David recently put it to me,
+As recently said to me,

 "We look.
 We feel.
 We're always on the prowl visually."

 There is no REAL timetable for us.
 No hard rules for first, second, or third dates.

 On any given date we could feel you're absolutely the one and we're ready for all this (and that), but not less than 20 minutes later after it's ended, we could do a complete reversal.